 A hollow box with a feeder inside of it that has bars with foundation strip in their center as the top and a roof over those bars.

 This simple design is easy to build and allows you some room for creativity.
 There are measurements you have to follow when making the bars in order to maintain correct bee space between the bars.
-We will go over this in another post when I share with you how I built my top-bar hive.
+I go over this information and more in my post, DIY Top-Bar Hive From a Barrel where I show you how I built my hive very cheaply from a barrel.

 Advantages and Disadvantages of Top-Bar and Langstroth hives: